 Our brain is biologically wired for oral language and estimating the size of a collection of few objects.
 The brain is not wired for reading, writing, number processing, and math procedures.

-In order to successfully read, write, and calculate procedurally, the human brain must re-purpose regions of the brain biologically designed for other purposes, develop specialization of neurons, create new circuits and connections attuned to oral and written language, number concept, numbersense, and numeracy and develop efficiency within these newly formed neural connections to achieve what neuroscientists call functional connectivity.
-And it can be done.
+In order to successfully read, write, and calculate procedurally, the human brain must re-purpose regions biologically designed for other purposes.
+The brain must develop specialized neurons, new circuits and connections, specifically attuned to oral and written language, and mathematical thinking.
+Processing efficiencies eventually delelop within these newly formed neural connections; the result is what neuroscientists call, functional connectivity.
+It can be done.